CynthiaPeter/Technical-Writing-Resources/README.md

 **Hi there🙌🏾**

-I hope this meets you well.
+I hope you are doing well.
-This is a compilation of important links that I have come across in my journey as a writer.
+This is a compilation of essential links I have encountered as a writer.
 I hope this helps you too.

 ## Getting Started